spencertipping/caterwaul/README.rst

       // Logs 1, then 2, then 3:
       forEach[[1, 2, 3]][console.log(it)];
     });

+Generally you should use the ``'std'`` library, which includes all of the ones that ship with Caterwaul.

 The Caterwaul source code and tests cover the uses of ``defmacro`` and ``with_gensyms`` in more detail.